jasonrdsouza/recipes/web/banana-boulevardier.md

   - Strain into a chilled rocks glass over a large ice cube
 notes:
   - The Banana liqueur by itself tastes a little like stewed bananas/ bananas foster, which works surprisingly well with the Campari
+  - Substituting Rye whiskey or blended scotch also works well with this template
 basedon:
   - "[Anvil's Banana Boulevardier](https://punchdrink.com/recipes/anvil-banana-boulevardier/)"
 ---